opendistro-for-elasticsearch/k-NN/README.md

 ## Settings
 ### Index Level Settings
-KNN Index level settings should be provided at the time of the index creation.
-If the settings are not provided, default values will be use.
-These settings are static which means they cannot be changed after index creation.
+You must provide index-level settings when you create the index.
+If you don't provide these settings, KNN uses its default values.
+These settings are static, which means you can't modify them after index creation.

 ##### index.knn
 This setting indicates whether the index uses the KNN Codec or not.
 Possible values are *true*, *false*.
 Default value is *false*.